YonghaoZhao722/YeastSAMDoc/docs/index.md

 - For *TIFF Mask*, select the mask file (or folder, if processing multiple masks) you generated earlier in napari.

-- For *Metadata (CY3 Image/Folder)*, select a FISH image (or folder).
+- For *Metadata (FISH Image/Folder)*, select a FISH image (or folder).
 This is required because FISH-Quant uses metadata from the outline file to open the corresponding FISH image.
 If you're processing a folder, the program will automatically match FISH images to masks based on their filenames.

   **Note**: If processing a folder of masks, ensure the masks were generated using **Image Series Annotator** in napari.
 This preserves the original filenames, allowing the program to correctly match masks with their corresponding FISH images.